iwisiafk/DiscordSelfbot/README.md

 > chanclear: Purges your messages in the command channel.
 >
 > msgedit: Edits all you messages in a channel.
 >
+> userinfo: Gets the info of all users mentioned after the command and sends in chat as a text file.
+>
 > spam: Spams a message in chat.Your token is how the bot will connect to your account.
 You'll have to paste it in the quotations.
 >